Vow to end ‘dementia tax’ after election

 “We look forward to Holyrood approving the changes when it reconvenes after the election.”

-A number of providers have implemented rises of up to 12% this year, citing increased staffing and infection control costs incurred through the pandemic.
+A number of providers have implemented increases of up to 12% this year, citing increased staffing and infection control costs incurred through the pandemic.

 The charity has said that self-funders “who are not wealthy people” are effectively subsidising the system as it stands.